‘Old Dog Syndrome’ in dogs is similar to Alzheimer’s disease in humans.

 Medication For Old Dog Syndrome

-The only FDA-approved drug for treating CDS is called Anipryl.
+The only FDA-approved drug for treating CCD is called Anipryl.

 Your veterinarian will monitor Fido carefully if he prescribes Anipryl and adjust how much he gets each day until he finds the minimum effective dosage.